-- The second job is to protect the cells of the dividing embryo and make sure that implantation doesn't happen too soon in the fallopian tube (rather than the uterus) where a pregnancy would not be viable.
+- The second job is to protect the cells of the dividing embryo and ensure that implantation doesn't happen too soon in the fallopian tube (rather than the uterus), where a pregnancy would not be viable.

 Does Assisted Hatching Help Implantation?

 If the shells of the embryos are thicker or tougher than usual, it may be difficult for blastocysts to hatch naturally.
-In such a case, the embryo cells are not able to come into contact with the uterine lining, meaning that implantation fails and there will be no pregnancy.
+In such a case, the embryo cells cannot come into contact with the uterine lining, meaning that implantation fails and there will be no pregnancy.